Ameobea/homepage/src/blog/a-rusty-aoc.md

 For part 2, the challenge required the optimal path between two coordinates in the world to be found.
 What complicated the situation was the face that the cost of moving from one square to the next was determined by some state that changed over time.
 This initially seemed very daunting, but I eventually figured out a solution using a custom coordinate type and the [`pathfinding`](https://docs.rs/pathfinding/1.1.10/pathfinding/) crate.

 Rather than keeping track of the secondary state somewhere else, I encoded it into the coordinates themselves.
-This produced, in essence a 3D world, where the third dimension was the possible states that the traveling entity could be at on any given coordinate. `pathfinding` allowed this to be done seamlessly:
+This produced, in essence, a 3D world, where the third dimension was the possible states that the traveling entity could be at on any given coordinate. `pathfinding` allowed this to be represented seamlessly:

 ```rust
 pub fn part2() -> usize {